tokio-rs/website/content/tokio/tutorial/channels.md

 If the asynchronous operation runs eagerly, the loop will repeatedly queue a new `async_op` to run without ensuring the previous operation completed.
 This results in implicit unbounded queuing.
-Callback based systems and **eager** future based systems are particularly susceptable to this.
+Callback based systems and **eager** future based systems are particularly susceptible to this.

 However, with Tokio and asynchronous Rust, the above snippet will **not** result in `async_op` running at all.
 This is because `.await` is never called.
 If the